fargelus/space-invaders/doc/installation/ubuntu.md

     sudo systemctl status mongod
     ```

-4. Copy _.env.sample_ to _.env_ file and specify your mongodb settings if it need.
+4. Copy _.env.sample_ to _.env_ file and specify your MongoDB settings if it need.

     ```sh
     cp .env.sample .env